adinha19/product-list/README.md

 To change password, send PUT request to http://localhost:5000/user/change-password with JWT in header (route is protected, user id is extracted out of JWT), with new password.

 To create list send POST request to http://localhost:5000/list/ (again, route is protected, send JWT in headers).
 Title is required, products should be empty array, or array of objects with name and sum.
-To edit list send POST request to http://localhost:5000/list/ (again, route is protected, send JWT in headers).
+To edit list send PUT request to http://localhost:5000/list/ (again, route is protected, send JWT in headers).
 Title is required, products should be empty array, or array of objects with name and sum.
 To get list of products for specific dates, send GET request to http://localhost:5000/list/startDate/endDate.
 Dates should be in yyyy-mm-dd format.
 To delete the list, send DELETE request to http://localhost:5000/list/:id (id of list).

 ## Application's main features: